Learjet 70 Private Jet Charter

 The design for the Learjet 70 comes from several sources; the concept for the airframe design was derived from the Learjet 40 and 45 models while the canted winglet design comes from the Bombardier Global 7000 and 8000 models.
 The Learjet 70 received Federal Aviation Administration (FAA) certification in November of 2013.
-Amenities incorporated in the design of the Learjet 70 include a larger galley, an executive table top, pop up monitors, and a private full lavatory.
+Amenities incorporated in the design of the Learjet 70 include a larger galley, an executive tabletop, pop up monitors, and a full private lavatory.

 Key Features of the Learjet 70

 The cabin of the Learjet 70 is typically configured to seat six passengers, but a seventh passenger may be accommodated with seating provided by a belted lavatory.
-The seating is typically arranged in a forward-club formation, consisting of six seats with integrated built-in storage available in the cabin.
-The cabin of the Learjet 70 measures 17.67 feet in length, reaches 4.92 feet in height and stretches a maximum of 5.08 feet in width.
+The seating is typically arranged in a forward-club formation, consisting of six seats with built-in storage available in the cabin.
+The cabin of the Learjet 70 measures 17.67 feet in length, reaches 4.92 feet in height, and stretches a maximum of 5.08 feet in width.
 This private business jet features 65 cubic feet of baggage storage.
 For passenger convenience, 15 cubic feet of storage is accessible in flight.
-The pressurization system found on the Learjet 70 is capable of providing a sea level cabin altitude at an altitude of 25,700 feet and is capable of providing a maximum 8,000-foot cabin altitude at its maximum certificated service ceiling of 51,000 feet.
+The pressurization system found on the Learjet 70 is capable of providing a sea-level cabin altitude at an altitude of 25,700 feet and is capable of providing a maximum 8,000-foot cabin altitude at its maximum certificated service ceiling of 51,000 feet.